Amy Shark Releases New Single 'Only Wanna Be With You'

 Amy Shark – ‘Only Wanna Be With You’

-“The second this song was birthed I was like, ‘I’m sorry, that’s an undeniable chorus’,” Shark recalls.
-“It’s got so many pop, Amy Shark elements to it, but there’s this gritty, fuzzy punk guitar that comes in.
+“The second this song was birthed I was like, ‘I’m sorry, that’s an undeniable chorus’,” Shark said.
+“It’s got so many pop-Amy Shark elements to it, but there’s this gritty, fuzzy punk guitar that comes in.

-Alongside its arrival, ‘Only Wanna Be With You’ is also accompanied by a music video directed by Grey Ghost.
-Shot in Melbourne, the clip aims to portray the new era of Amy Shark, both in terms of sound and aesthetic.
+The ‘Only Wanna Be With You’ music video is directed by Grey Ghost and shot in Melbourne.
+The clip is another taste of the new era of Amy Shark, both in terms of sound and aesthetic.

-“I just wanna make cool songs and cool art,” she explains.
-“Nothing scares me anymore, I’m making music because I love making music again and not for any other reason.
+“I just wanna make cool songs and cool art,” Shark said.
+“Nothing scares me anymore.
+I’m making music because I love making music again and not for any other reason.
 I’m taking a lot more risks without fear.”

 Further Reading